Klosmi/html-basics/JS-basic.md

   Math.min(nums)

-  // NaN          // because we passed a single array full of numbers, not multiple sperate arguemnts
+  // NaN          // because we passed a single array full of numbers, not multiple sperate arguments
   ```
   *so we are going to use the __spread syntax__, and by that, we're separating the `nums` into separate arguments, so the functions can use it.*
   ```
   const nums = [3, 5, 9, 1];

-  Math.max(...nums);           // num array spreaded out into separate arguemnts: 3, 5, 9, 1
+  Math.max(...nums);           // num array spreaded out into separate arguments: 3, 5, 9, 1
   // 9
   ```
   *the __`...`__ syntax doesn't change `nums`*